HarshOza36/LocTrack/README.md

 # LocTrack
-A sample location tracking application connected with Firebase
+A sample location tracking application connected with Firebase.
+This app was created as a part of Mobile Communication and Computing (MCC) Project.

 Steps :